ksprajwalgowda/problem-1/README.md

 In Sample Case #1, notice that A and B can be the same.
 The only other possible answers are 1 3 and 3 1.

+#problem 3

+to find whether it is anagram or not